Tefft Smith was a lifelong Kirkland & Ellis LLP partner in its Litigation and Antitrust Law Practice Groups.

 Theodore Roosevelt Association Board of Trustees

-President Lincoln's Cottage, Washington, D.C.
-Board of Advisors
+President Lincoln's Cottage, Washington, D.C., Board of Directors

 Member D.C.
 Bar Association Lawyers Assistance Committee